 Food is super tempting.
 For both humans and dogs.
 If your dog tends to steal food, you're not alone.
 Dogs stealing food is a very common behavior problem, but it's also a behavior that can be changed with training.

 This game can be a bit confusing so head over to the full guide for a video Dogly Training Advocate Tressa Fessenden-McKenzie has shared to show you how to do it.
-When you're ready, let's move on to the next guide in the Food Manners Channel to take the game you just learned and start generalizing it to real-life situations.
+When you're ready, let's move on to the next guide in Food Manners to take the game you just learned and start generalizing it to real life situations.